-Ranked Top 10 in the USA and 11th in the World – Hollywood Reporter
+Ranked Top 10 in the USA and 11th in the World – Hollywood Reporter, 2018, 2017

-Why should you choose UNC for your professional training?
+Why choose UNC for your professional training?

 - Train with master teachers and leading guest professionals

 - For many candidates, full or partial competitive stipend and tuition remission

 Classes are taught by resident master teachers and distinguished guest faculty within a conservatory structure.
 We cultivate expansive, versatile and authentic artists with a focus on technical proficiency as well as uniqueness of self.
 At the conclusion of training, PATP actors are seen by casting professionals and agents in a showcase presentation in New York City and/or given a high-quality personally-crafted digital showcase.

 The Program’s affiliation with PlayMakers Repertory Company, an Equity/LORT theatre, provides an ongoing opportunity for training and significant work within a nationally-recognized professional company.
 Each PATP student will be eligible to become a member of Actors’ Equity Association prior to or at the time of graduation.